otsaloma/gaupol/doc/speech-recognition.md

 actual speech recognition cannot be expected to perform well, but voice recognition should provide decent results for the start and end times of subtitles.
-The extraction of those start and end times is the primary point for this feature to exist in Gaupol and the sensible use for this feature in a subtitling workflow.
+The extraction of those start and end times is the primary point for this feature to exist in Gaupol and the likely sensible use for this feature in a subtitling workflow.

 Gaupol's speech recognition uses the [CMU Sphinx][sphinx] speech recognition toolkit developed at Carnegie Mellon University – to be